 With this 1954 Act, the IRS more clearly began to associate (c)4s with politically-active charitable organizations.
 In this spirit, the IRS would expect that the NAACP—a 501(c)4—would engage to some degree in political activity related to its exempt purposes.
 This was an expectation that the IRS did not extend to the NAACP’s sister-organization, the NAACP Legal Defense and Educational Fund (LDF), which was a 501(c)3 “organized and operated exclusively” for religious, charitable, or educational purposes.

 For the NAACP, one of these moments of engaged political activity were the Mississippi Boycotts of the 1960s.
 In March of 1966—some 12 years after the NAACP LDF’s landmark win in the U.S. Supreme Court, Brown v.
 Board of Education (1954)—black citizens in Port Gibson, Mississippi sent two official letters to their mayor and board of aldermen, the local county board of supervisors, and the local board of education and sheriff.
 In both letters, the signatories shared their expectations for black citizens’ equal rights in the area.
-Among the demands, they called for all public schools in the area to be desegregated by the beginning of the school year; for greater numbers of blacks to be included in the police force, juries, board and commissions, as well as employees in stores; and, for whites’ denigrating treatment of blacks to cease in public spaces such as sidewalks, stores, bus stations, and courtrooms.
+Among the demands, they called for all public schools in the area to be desegregated by the beginning of the school year; for greater numbers of black residents to be included in the police force, juries, board and commissions, as well as employees in stores; and, for white residents’ denigrating treatment of fellow black residents to cease in public spaces such as sidewalks, stores, bus stations, and courtrooms.

 When the addressees failed to respond to the two missives, black citizens gathering at an NAACP meeting subsequently initiated a boycott of white businesses in their community.
 The boycott was so successful—in the words of the Mississippi Supreme Court, “a definite success”—that in 1969, white merchants filed suit against several groups and individuals, though most prominently the NAACP.
 The white business owners claimed actual damages of over $3.5 million dollars between 1966 and 1972.
 In 1980, the Mississippi Supreme Court in NAACP v.
 Claiborne Hardware Co. confirmed lower courts’ decisions in favor of the white merchants, singling out the NAACP for principal responsibility.